ouiiskey/Manifold/README.md

 Because this mod contains bespoke code, you may encounter compatibility issues with other mods.
 #### Known compatible mods:
 * [DebugPlus](https://github.com/WilsontheWolf/DebugPlus)
+  * Note: Copied planets emplace in the consumable slots, spawn the planets instead.
 #### Known incompatible mods: